pulumi/docs/content/docs/guides/saml/gsuite.md

 1. In step 4, for the required **ACS URL** and **Entity ID** fields, enter the fully-qualified URLs of the `acs` and `metadata` endpoints of the Pulumi API, adjusted for your Pulumi organization name.
 For example, if your
-Pulumi organization were `acmecorp`, those values would be:
+Pulumi organization is `acmecorp`, the values would be:

     * ACS URL: `https://api.pulumi.com/login/acmecorp/sso/saml/acs`
     * Entity ID: `https://api.pulumi.com/login/acmecorp/sso/saml/metadata`